-PI must be associated with a LaSPACE affiliated institution.
-PI must be a research or tenure-track faculty member or designated institutional representative recognized by LaSPACE.
+PI must be authorized by an affiliated institution to serve as Principal Investigator on behalf of said institution.
 Note that there is only one Principal Investigator (PI) for a given REA project.
 All other senior researchers involved with the project can be listed as Key Personnel.
 Additional, or altered, restrictions may apply to specific programs.